Location of Adventure

 Our Private Leaders

-Overnight at hotel on Day 2; accommodations; meals from lunch on Day 2 to lunch on Day 13; excursions; services of expedition leader, Naturalist staff and expert guides; use of kayaks; entrance fees; all port charges and service taxes.
+Overnight at hotel on Day 2; accommodations; meals from lunch on Day 2 to lunch on Day 13; excursions; services of expedition leader, Naturalist staff and expert guides; bar tab; crew tips; use of kayaks; entrance fees; all port charges and service taxes.

-Air transportation; personal items such as alcoholic beverages, emails, laundry, voyage DVD etc., immigration fees; gratuities to ship’s crew at your discretion.
+Air transportation; personal items such as emails, laundry, voyage DVD etc., immigration fees.

 Easy to Moderate

 You must be able to walk unassisted for a minimum of one mile over rough and uneven terrain including rocky beaches, ice and snow, in order to participate in this adventure.
 In order to participate in excursions ashore, you will need to walk down a steep gangway (steel ramp with stairs) and climb into and out of inflatable Zodiacs, which can sometimes feel unstable depending on water conditions.
 Travel via Zodiac occurs over variable conditions and can sometimes be quite bumpy.
 If it's windy, you may get wet from sea spray.
 Travelers with back problems or other health issues that could be exacerbated by such conditions should take this into consideration.
 Travelers must be prepared for any type of weather, including extreme conditions.
 Daytime highs typically range from 30°F – 40°F on the Antarctic Peninsula, but can drop well below freezing with high winds and wind chill.
 Nighttime temperatures may drop into the teens.
 Sea conditions during the Drake Passage crossing, which typically lasts two days, can be extremely rough, potentially causing issues for those who are sensitive to motion sickness.
 We recommend discussing medications with your personal physician if you are prone to motion sickness.

 Important Information About This Trip